duukkis/terminal/blog/BLOG_part2.md

 Few more lines to go.
 ![](images/7.png)
-The $this->IMG > -1 is to check if this is the first frame and then three a bit similar blocks of code.
-What the rest actually is an if else condition.
+The ```$this->IMG > -1``` is to check if this is the first frame and then three a bit similar blocks of code.
+The same can be achieved with a single if else condition.
 If the global color table of a gif exists and the number of colors or the color table differ from each other we need to add that, otherwise that is the same as the global and we ignore the local color table.

 ![](images/7fixed.png)

 And that's it.
+Refactored.

 ---